 - Motion and Non-Motion Modes: provides optimum performance based on your hunting preference and conditions.
 Fully Collapsible: the ATX can be operated with its stem fully extended, fully collapsed, or anywhere in between.
 Quick Iron Check feature and adjustable Discrimination

-The Very Best Metal Detectors For Gold
+The Top Metal Detectors Gold Prospecting

 As indicated by the title, these detectors are mainly suited for highly experienced gold or treasure hunters.
 Their prices usually start out from $2,000 or more, and although expensive, they’re very efficient and effective in locating gold nuggets that the other cheaper models can’t detect.